 Can I get paid for my practicum?

 It is extremely rare to get paid for a practicum.
 Very few agencies have extra monies available to pay students and those that do are usually advanced practicum sites.
 Even then, the funds may not be available in any given year due to the economy and changing funding streams.
 Students may consult with the UofL Financial Aid office to inquire about financial resources.
-Students may also consult with the Kent School admissions office to inquire about scholarships.
+Students may also consult with the Raymond A. Kent School of Social Work & Family Science admissions office to inquire about scholarships.

 How do I go about getting a practicum?
 Am I responsible to find my own placement?